sukaryo-heilscher/sukaryo-heilscher.github.io/essays/questions.md

 ## help

 “help” meanwhile is not a smart question.
-It’s technically not even a question. “help” is what someone asks when they can’t be bothered to figure things out
+It’s technically not even a question. “help” is what someone asks when they can’t be bothered to figure things out; when they just want someone else to fix their problem.
+André Cardoso’s [post](https://stackoverflow.com/questions/5924741/help-with-substr) leaves much to be desired.
+They explain their problem in a single sentence, their attempted solution with another, and ends it off with “help”.
+David Fells puts it best when he asks, “What is your objective here?”, as it is far from clear.
+Even mario’s answer to the post had to assume André’s intentions as no effort was made in this question.
+André had a problem, put it in a post, and nothing more.

+## So what’s the point?

+Use Google.

+I’m only partially joking.
+Asking a smart question is as simple as trying to find your own solution first, which Google is very helpful for.
+Once you’ve read up on what you can, then you can know what to ask and what’ll get you the answer you’re looking for.
+Most importantly though, don’t just say “help”.
+At the very least, toss a please in there.